Abdoul1996/Alzheimer_Classification/README.md

-# Alzheimer_Classification

-## Alzheimer’s Disease Classification Using PET Images
+# Alzheimer’s Disease Classification Using PET Images

 ## Overview
 This project leverages deep learning models—VGG16, InceptionV3, and ResNet50—to classify brain PET images into three categories: